 Photonic qubits

 Systems of photons work well in general as representations of qubits since they satisfy—to various levels—each of the six criteria listed above.
-They especially shine—and are commonly used—when it comes to quantum networking.
-A general goal of quantum networks is to generate and distribute entanglement at a high rate with high fidelity.
-Photons are a natural choice for communication qubits in quantum networks because they can be transmitted over long distances with relatively little loss of information via optical fibers.
+They especially shine—and are commonly used—when it comes to entanglement-based Quantum Networking.
+A general goal of entanglement-based networks is to generate and distribute entanglement at a high rate with high fidelity.
+Photons are a natural choice for communication qubits in entanglement-based networks because they can be transmitted over long distances with relatively little loss of information via optical fibers.
 There are quantum protocols, which we will discuss in future blog posts, that can even further reduce this loss.

 Photons have several different two-level quantum-mechanical systems that can represent qubits, such as their horizontal and vertical polarization.
 We will denote horizontal and vertical polarization by \(\ket{H_p}\) and \(\ket{V_p}\) in the following example.